g4rl1c/apiology/README.md

 If a method with parameters is needed, use the sample_method_two() structure code provided in the ***Sample*** Class

-- Handle HTTP REQUEST METHODS isnide each method, so for example, if only a method GET allowed, try to only accept GET requests
+- Handle HTTP REQUEST METHODS inside each method, so for example, if only a method GET allowed, try to only accept GET requests

 Example: